ndiayesamba1996/restyled.io/Adding-a-Restyler.md

 Adding a Restyler will require:

+1. Basic build tools such as `make` and `git`
 1. A working Docker setup
 1. The testing tool [`cram`](https://bitheap.org/cram/) installed
+1. And understanding of how to invoke the tool to re-format files in place

 To get started, check out the `restyled-io/restylers`, repository: